Quilting

 Embroidery underside

-I promised a photo of the underside of the embroidery.
-I'm working on the third line, almost done!
-I am loving this font even though it has added so many swirls and flourishes, it's taking AGES to finish.
-That, and I've been taking a bit of a break from working on this quilt to play… Continue reading Embroidery underside
+wpid-FP_140528__MG_7917.jpgI promised a photo of the underside of the embroidery.
+I’m working on the third line, almost done!
+I am loving this font even though it has added so many swirls and flourishes, it’s taking AGES to finish.
+That, and I’ve been taking a bit of a break from working on this quilt to play video games.
+Hard to do both at the same time!
+If I could, I would!

 EQ7 · Inklingo · Quilting